hanya/SidebarByMacros/README.md

 ' @return panel window

-Function Initialize( oElement as Variant, oParent as Variant ) As Variant window = CreateChildWindow("$(user)/basic/Standard/Dialog3.xdl", oParent, True) window.setPosSize(0, 0, 0, 0, com.sun.star.awt.PosSize.POS)
+Function Initialize( oElement as Variant, oParent as Variant ) As Variant ' Your dialog as panel placed into your dock.
-  Initialize = window       ' return value
+  ' Set "With title bar" to No on your dialog to be embedded on the dialog editor. window = CreateChildWindow("$(user)/basic/Standard/Dialog3.xdl", oParent, True) window.setPosSize(0, 0, 0, 0, com.sun.star.awt.PosSize.POS) Initialize = window       ' return value